Blackmon collects 3-plus hits for fifth straight game

 The most recent player with five consecutive three-hit games was the Houston Astros' Jose Altuve in July 2017.
 Altuve was the first to do it since the Kansas City Royals' George Brett had a six-game run in May 1976.

 Only 12 players have accomplished the feat since 1901, according to the Elias Sports Bureau.
-The list includes two players who stretched their streaks to six games, Jimmy Johnston of the 1923 Brooklyn Robins and Brett.
+The list includes two players who stretched their streaks to six games, Brett and Jimmy Johnston of the 1923 Brooklyn Robins.

 --Field Level Media